squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 [:octicons-tag-24: insiders-3.1.0][Insiders] ·
 :octicons-beaker-24: Experimental

-When [Metadata] is enabled, pages can be excluded from search with custom front matter, removing them from the index.
+Pages can be excluded from search with the front matter `search.exclude` property, removing them from the index.
 Add the following lines at the top of a Markdown file:

 ``` sh